Chunamporn/Test/README.md

+Project Description
-# The model uses DuPont components from the previous year — specifically, Profit Margin Ratio (PMR), Asset Turnover Ratio (ATR), and Equity Multiplier (EQM) — to predict the next year's ROE.
+This project aims to predict a company's Return on Equity (ROE) for the next year using machine learning, based on financial ratios derived from the DuPont Analysis framework.
+The model uses three key features — Profit Margin Ratio (PMR), Asset Turnover Ratio (ATR), and Equity Multiplier (EQM) — to forecast ROE.

+The app was built using:

+Real-world financial data pulled via Yahoo Finance

+A trained XGBoost regression model, improved through feature scaling and winsorization

+A fully interactive Streamlit web interface that:

+Predicts ROE from live ticker data

+Compares predictions to actual ROE

+Allows custom input simulation

+Provides visualizations and error diagnostics
 # Team members: Soham Sarvade, Chun (LJ) Na takuathung, Siddhant Nayar